genomicsclass/leanpub/manuscript/exploratory_data_analysis.md

 ```
 ## [1] 70.67719
 ```
 Stratification followed by boxplots lets us see the distribution of each group.
 The average height of sons with fathers that are 72 inches tall is 70.7 inches.
-We also see that the means of the strata appear to follow a straight line.
-This line is referred to as the regression line and its slope is related to the correlation.
+We also see that the *medians* of the strata appear to follow a straight line (remember the middle line in the boxplot shows the median not the mean).
+This line is similar to the *regression line* with a slope that is related to the correlation, as we will learn below.

 ## Bi-variate Normal Distribution

 R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course1/exploratory_data_analysis.Rmd).

-A pair of random variables {$$}(X,y){/$$} is considered to be approximated by bivariate normal when the proportion of values below, for example, {$$}x{/$$} and {$$}y{/$$} is approximated by this expression:
+A pair of random variables {$$}(X,y){/$$} is considered to be approximated by bivariate normal when the proportion of values below, for example, {$$}x{/$$}
+and {$$}y{/$$} is approximated by this expression:

 {$$}
 Pr(X<a,Y<b) =